Gran.Fanm.Kiki

 Table for 2, Please.

 Recently, I met up with my realtor for dinner on a Friday night.
-We picked the time in advance, so I made the reservation ahead of schedule.On the day of, she ran a few minutes late, so I let the hostess know and waited in the seating area nearby.We’ve both eaten at this restaurant more times than I can count, it’s known for its incredible food and vibrant atmosphere.
-Part of me was worried that she wouldn’t be able to hear the important things I wanted to share with her.When she arrived, the hostess led us to our table.
+We made reservations ahead of time but, on the day of, she ran a few minutes late.
+I informed the hostess then waited in the seating area nearby.We have both eaten at this restaurant a countless number of times, it’s known for its incredible food and vibrant atmosphere.
+On this particular evening, there was a live DJ performing and I was worried that she wouldn’t be able to hear the important information that I needed to share with her.When she arrived, the hostess led us to our table.
 To my surprise, we were guided into a section of the restaurant I had never seen before, a newly added garden room.
-It was quiet, cozy, and intimate; a completely different world from the busy main dining area.I was excited to experience something new, but even happier knowing I wouldn’t have to raise my voice just to be heard.
-This was a small blessing, but a meaningful one.And then I wondered:If she had arrived on time, would we have been seated here?
+It was quiet and intimate; a completely different vibe from the main dining area.And then I wondered:If she had arrived on time, would we have been seated here?
 Did the timing (her delay, my waiting), align perfectly so we could experience something better than we planned for?What’s meant for you will always find you.
 Sometimes, the delay is the direction.Trust the process.— Gran.Fanm.Kiki

 A Note from the Balcony